 The full Maryland Court of Appeals is expected to vote on this issue.
-Judge Bell’s flip flop on this issue – he originally opposed the plan – underscores the increasing apprecation for the severe budgetary constaints facing Governor Martin O’Malley.
+Judge Bell’s flip flop on this issue – he originally opposed the plan – underscores the increasing appreciation for the severe budgetary constraints facing Governor Martin O’Malley.

 Twenty-seven days is a stunning about of leave for those of us in the private sector.
 There are not too many Maryland accident lawyers taking more than 5 weeks of vacation.
 But you have to remember that judges are being paid a lot less than they would be in the private sector, so allowing them perks like this is probably more than a fair tradeoff for Maryland taxpayers.